jalmeidanet/expressjs-boilerplate/README.md

 git clone https://github.com/jalmeidanet/expressjs-boilerplate.git

 # NOTES
 This boilerplate uses Nodemon and SASS, assuming that you have it installed globally.
-If not add them as a module or install them globally.
+If not add them as a module or install them globally or run with node app.js